fadion/Maneuver/README.md

-> Maneuver was recently updated to use SFTP, in addition to FTP.
-This change doesn't break any API, except a few simple configuration changes.
-You'll need to add a `scheme` option to your servers with either `ftp` or `ssh` as a value.
-In addition, the `username` field will have to be renamed to `user` and `password` to `pass`.

-> This release is tagged with a version.
-Please update your composer as instructed in the [Installation](#installation) section.

-> To use it in Laravel 5, please see the `l5` branch.

 # Maneuver

 A Laravel package that makes deployment as easy as it has never been.
 It uses Git to read file changes and deploys to your server(s) via FTP or SFTP. **Why Git?** Because anyone should already version their files and if they do, it's almost certain they're using Git. **Why FTP?** Because it is the easiest transport protocol to implement and use.